-Final Project: Each student will be required to complete a 10 to 12 page paper in APA format.
-The final project will address an approved subject covering contemporary crisis and trauma issues within the Criminal Justice Field.
+Final Project: Each student will be required to complete a 10 to 12-page paper in APA format.
+The final project will address an approved subject covering contemporary problems and issues in police administration.
 See attached rubric for grading expectations.